Coolant Leak Troubleshooting

 Either way, you're in a race against time.
-As time goes by, the more dangerous coolant leaks become and the more expensive to repair.
-An external leak will cause overheating and extensive engine damage, if you fail to notice.
+As time goes by, the more dangerous coolant leaks become—and the more expensive to repair.
+If you fail to notice an external leak, it will cause overheating and extensive engine damage.
 An internal leak causes not only overheating but also damage to internal engine components.
 And both can leave you stranded on the middle of the road.

 Even if you don't have much experience in car repair, you can make most hard-to-find leaks reveal themselves.
 This guide describes a few troubleshooting strategies you can use at home that will make finding the culprit much easier, so you can fix the problem sooner.

 Using a Cooling System Pressure Tester to Find Leaks